waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **BROKEN_FLOOR**: Not yet encountered.
 Previous note about it being in the Burned Tower was likely a hallucination.

 # Current Plan
-- Interact with the stunned Gym Leader Morty at (14, 14).
-All other paths are blocked, and my agent suggested this is the most likely way to progress.
+- **Primary Hypothesis:** My agent suggested finding a way to another floor.
+The unmarked warp at (14, 14) is the most likely path.
+It is currently blocked by the moving NPC, Morty.
+- **Strategy:** Wait on an adjacent tile (like 14, 13) for Morty to move off the warp.
+As soon as the tile is clear, step onto it to trigger the warp.